danielabar/tensorflow-pluralsight/README.md

 ![linear-regression](images/linear-regression.png "linear-regression")

+`x` axis is the cause/explanatory variable, `y` axis is the effect/dependent variable.

 Regression Equation: `y = A + Bx`

 Where A is the y intercept and B is the slope of the line.